marun/features/ISSUE_TEMPLATE.md

 # Feature Description
-- One-line feature description (will be used as a release note):
+- One-line feature description (can be used as a release note);
-- Primary contact (assignee):
+- Primary contact (assignee);
-- Responsible SIG:
+- Responsible SIG;
-- Design proposal link (community repo):
+- Design proposal link (community repo);
-- Reviewer(s) (at least one from code-area OWNERS file):
+- Reviewer(s) - (for LGTM) recommend having 2+ reviewers (at least one from code-area OWNERS file) agreed to review.
+Reviewers from multiple companies preferred;
-- Approver (for LGTM, likely from SIG to which feature belongs):
+- Approver (likely from SIG/area to which feature belongs);
-- Which stage does the feature target (alpha/beta/stable):
-- Which release does the feature target (x.y):
+- Initial target stage (alpha/beta/stable) and release (x.y);